Skip to content

 The full picture

 Playa del Carmen sits on Mexico's Riviera Maya, a stretch of Caribbean coastline between Cancún and Tulum that has become one of the most popular destination wedding corridors in the world.
 What sets Playa apart from its neighbors is its balance: it has the beach infrastructure and resort options of Cancún without the spring-break energy, and the boho charm of Tulum without the access challenges and inflated prices.
+For couples flying in from the United States and Canada, the convenience is unbeatable — most major cities are a two-to-four-hour direct flight away, and Cancún International Airport is just forty-five minutes north.

 Legal